 Our admission process is an "open enrollment" meaning that we do not have a deadline for application to our program.
 Applications will be considered as long as enrollment is not at capacity.
-That said, students who enroll in our school after January 31 of the current school year, must also enroll for the following school year.
-In order for students to be enrolled, we must have a completed application, recommendation form, enrollment packet, signed contract, and completed shadow day or screening interview.
+That said, students who enroll for the current school year after January 31 of the current school year must also enroll for the following school year.
+In order for students to be enrolled, we must have a completed application, recommendation form, enrollment packet, signed contract, completed shadow day or screening interview, and parent interview.
 In addition, payment of the enrollment and materials fees must be completed before a student can be enrolled.

 By the nature of our program, different learning styles are encouraged and celebrated.
-While North Carroll Community School does not offer a formal "special education program," our Learning Support Specialist assists teachers with modifying assignments and instruction to meet the needs of students with learning challenges.
+While North Carroll Community School does not offer a formal "special education program," our team of Learning Support Specialists assists teachers with modifying assignments and instruction to meet the needs of students with learning challenges.

 It is the policy of North Carroll Community School to admit students on a trial basis.
 Any student new to NCCS will begin a probationary period lasting from the first day of the school year until fall parent/teacher conferences.
 For all those entering after the first day, the probationary period will be three months from the start date.
-This policy allows for NCCS to evaluate each student to make sure they are a good fit for our community in terms of behavior and academic effort, but more importantly, it allows NCCS an opportunity to evaluate if our program can meet the educational needs of each student.
+This policy allows NCCS to evaluate each student to make sure they are a good fit for our community in terms of behavior and academic effort, but more importantly, it allows NCCS an opportunity to evaluate if our program can meet the educational needs of each student.
+If a student is deemed to not be a good fit with our program, by the Executive Director, the student will be asked to leave the program.
+Per our Tuition Policy, any funds given to NCCS will not be refunded and all remaining balances will still be due.